sashatrubetskoy/bri_market_access/README.md

 |Statsmodels|0.9.0       |Runs regressions|
 |Seaborn  |0.9.0         |Runs nonparametric estimation|

 The above packages can all be installed using pip.
-For convenience, a script has been provided, which can be run from the `bri_ma_replication` directory:
+For convenience, a script has been provided, which can be run from the `bri_market_access` directory:

 ```bash
 ./install_packages.sh